-(2) the total liability to the Federal Government for termination of the contract shall be limited to the total amount of funding obligated for the contract at the time of termination.

-(c) BUDGET REQUESTS.-In the budget justification materials submitted in support of the budget of the Department of Defense (as submitted with the budget of the President under section 1105(a) of title 31, United States Code) for fiscal year 2027 and each fiscal year thereafter, the Secretary of the Navy shall include a separate budget display identifying the amounts requested pursuant to this

-SEC.
+1 SEC.
 114 [Log 82424].
-MULTIYEAR PROCUREMENT AUTHOR ITY FOR YARD, REPAIR, BERTHING, AND MESSING BARGES.

-4 (a) AUTHORITY FOR MULTIYEAR PROCUREMENT.- 5 Subject to section 3501 of title 10, United States Code, 6 the Secretary of the Navy may enter into one or more 7 multiyear contracts, beginning with the fiscal year 2026 8 program year, for the procurement of Yard, Repair, 9 Berthing, and Messing Barges and associated material.

-10 (b) AUTHORITY FOR ADVANCE PROCUREMENT.-The 11 Secretary of the Navy may enter into one or more contracts, beginning in fiscal year 2026, for advance procure-12 ment associated with the barges for which authorization 13 to enter into a multivear procurement contract is provided 14 under subsection (a), which may include procurement of 15 economic order quantities of material and equipment for 16 17 such barges when cost savings are achievable.

-(b) AVAILABILITY OF FUNDS AND TERMINATION LIABILITY.-Any contract entered into under subsection (a) shall provide that-

-(1) any obligation of the United States to make a payment under the contract is subject to the availability of appropriations for that purpose; and

-(2) the total liability of the Federal Governmentfor termination of the contract shall be limited to
+MULTIYEAR PROCUREMENT AUTHOR- 2 ITY FOR YARD, REPAIR, BERTHING, AND 3 MESSING BARGES.
+4 (a) Authority for Multiyear Procurement.- 5 Subject to section 3501 of title 10, United States Code, 6 the Secretary of the Navy may enter into one or more 7 multiyear contracts, beginning with the fiscal year 2026 8 program year, for the procurement of Yard, Repair, 9 Berthing, and Messing Barges and associated material.
+10 (b) AUTHORITY FOR ADVANCE PROCUREMENT.-The 11 Secretary of the Navy may enter into one or more con- 12 tracts, beginning in fiscal year 2026, for advance procure- 13 ment associated with the barges for which authorization 14 to enter into a multiyear procurement contract is provided 15 under subsection (a), which may include procurement of 16 economic order quantities of material and equipment for 17 such barges when cost savings are achievable.
+18 (b) Availability of Funds and Termination Li- 19 ABILITY.-Any contract entered into under subsection (a) 20 shall provide that- 21 (1) any obligation of the United States to make 22 a payment under the contract is subject to the avail- 23 ability of appropriations for that purpose; and 24 (2) the total liability of the Federal Government 25 for termination of the contract shall be limited to